Expansion of the Navigator Program to three new areas

 The Navigator program supports young people aged 12-17 years who are not connected to schools at all or are at risk of disengaging.

-Navigator provides intensive case management and assertive outreach support to disengaged learners.
-The program actively works with these young people and their support networks to return them to education.
+It provides intensive case management and assertive outreach support to disengaged learners.
+The program works with these young people and their support networks to return them to education.

 Navigator service providers are responsible for improving outcomes for young people, linking them to support services and interventions, and working with schools to support re-engagement planning.

 This reflects government’s commitment to breaking the link between disadvantage and better life opportunities and supports its target to halve the proportion of students leaving school between years 9 to 12 over the next 10 years.

+The expansion of Navigator is to be phased over 2019-2021.
 Previously, $16.9 million has been invested in the Navigator program up to the end of 2018.